mstksg/inCode/copy/entries/fc-statements.md

 "hello", then printing "world".

 Remember that this new one is, still, only a normal object.
-No printing actually ever "happens" of you evaluate `putStrLn "hello" >> putStrLn "world"`.
+No printing actually ever "happens" if you evaluate `putStrLn "hello" >> putStrLn "world"`.
 If you ever reach that expression in a Haskell program...nothing is printed.
 It's simply just taking two regular old data values, running them through a function, and giving you a third one.